7 July 2005 London bombings: Media response

 Continuous news coverage of the attacks was broadcast throughout 7 July, by both BBC One and ITV, uninterrupted until 7:00 p.m., although the BBC stuck with initial reports of a power surge on the London Underground until actual events could be corroborated.
 Sky News did not broadcast any advertisements for 24 hours.
 ITN confirmed later that its coverage on ITV was its longest uninterrupted on-air news broadcast of its 50-year history.
 Television coverage was notable for the use of mobile telephone footage sent in by members of the public and live pictures from traffic CCTV cameras.

 The BBC Online website recorded an all-time bandwidth peak of 11 Gb/s at midday on 7 July.
 BBC News received some 1 billion total accesses throughout the course of the day (including all images, text and HTML), serving some 5.5 terabytes of data.
-At peak times during the day there were 40,000-page requests per second for the BBC News website.
+At peak times during the day there were 40,000 page requests per second for the BBC News website.
 The previous day's announcement of the 2012 Summer Olympics being awarded to London resulted in up to 5 Gb/s.
 The previous all-time maximum for the website followed the announcement of the Michael Jackson verdict, which used 7.2 Gb/s.

 On 12 July, it was reported that the British National Party released leaflets showing images of the 'No. 30 bus' after it was destroyed.
 The slogan, "Maybe now it's time to start listening to the BNP" was printed beside the photo.
 Home Secretary Charles Clarke described it as an attempt by the BNP to "cynically exploit the current tragic events in London to further their spread of hatred".

 Some media outside the UK complained that successive British governments had been unduly tolerant towards radical Islamist militants, so long as they were involved in activities outside the UK.
-Britain's alleged reluctance to extradite or prosecute terrorist suspects resulted in London being dubbed "Londonistan" by the columnist Melanie Phillips.
+Britain's alleged reluctance to extradite or prosecute terrorist suspects resulted in London being dubbed "Londonistan" by French intelligence in the mid 1990s, the term was popularised in the UK by columnist Melanie Phillips.